Code-Institute-Submissions/Grahamori-milestoneproject1/README.md

 5. Wait for Netlify to compile and build your site.
 6. Site goes live.

-Any additional edits and or pushes to your Github account will automatically be recognised and updated by Netlify.
+Any additional edits and or pushes to your linked Github repositary will automatically be recognised and updated by Netlify.

 ### 🎯 Credits and Thanks